Automattic/gutenberg-ramp/README.md

 Criteria are stored in an option and specified by calling a function any time after `plugins_loaded`, typically in theme code or on a hook such as `init`.

-Loading behavior is controlled by the `ramp_for_gutenberg_load_gutenberg()` function.
+Loading behavior is controlled by the `gutenberg_ramp_load_gutenberg()` function.
 Calling this function without its single optional parameter causes Gutenberg to load on all post-edit screens.
 An optional associative array of criteria can be passed.
 The possible keys and values are:

 - `load` (Int): `0|1`:  never or always load Gutenberg
 - `post_ids` (Array of post_ids): loads Gutenberg for the specified post_ids